Year 10: What can I study?

 Students in Year 10 have a formal summative assessment every half term.
 In the summer term of Year 10 students sit a GCSE mock examination in each of the three Science subjects.
 Students are informally assessed throughout the year by their teacher and good use is made of self and peer assessment through STAR activities.
 PREP is set twice a week and consists of knowledge test and a task to secure, apply and extend the topics covered in class.

 Students in Year 10 and 11 have four Spanish lessons per week.
 Students sit Edexcel 9-1 GCSE.
 Lessons focus on the skills required at GCSE and are assessed at the end of each module.
 Teachers use Pearson’s materials for both Spanish, Viva and Studio, for the basis of our KS4 curriculum and use in-house materials in conjunction with this.
-Prep is set twice a week and usually one of these is allocated to vocabulary learning.
+Prep is set once a week and will include vocabulary learning.
 Mocks take place at the end of Year 10.
 Confirm mocks for Year 11?

 At Key Stage 4, students receive 4 lessons of Geography per week, and follow the new 9-1 Edexcel B Specification.
 There are three components investigate that cover the two aspects of Global Geographic Issues, UK Geography and fieldwork.
 Fieldwork is compulsory for the new GCSE specification and our students are expected to do two different one-day fieldwork experiences throughout the two years.
 At the end of each topic, students are assessed using a past paper from the topic just covered.
 All assessments are tracked throughout the year and reported to parents every term.
 Students receive PREP twice every week, which summarises and consolidates the students’ learning, with a series of past GCSE questions that need to be answered.